 Mike McCreless, Root Capital's Director of Strategy & Impact, on the The Forum

-As part of the credit evaluation process for each client, Root Capital’s loan officers use Scorecards to evaluate the client’s social and environmental practices, as well as their ability to access alternate sources of finance.
-These scorecards include metrics developed by the Impact Reporting and Investment Standards (IRIS), which we report in our quarterly performance reports and Performance Dashboard, but go substantially further in profiling clients' practices.
+As part of the credit evaluation process for each client, Root Capital’s loan officers use our Social and Environmental Due Diligence Scorecards to evaluate the client’s social and environmental practices, as well as their ability to access alternate sources of finance.
+These tools include metrics developed by the Impact Reporting and Investment Standards (IRIS) that we report in our Quarterly Performance Reports and Performance Dashboard, but go substantially further in profiling clients' practices.

 In 2011, we began to supplement our portfolio-wide approach with deeper studies of selected clients to evaluate whether and how our clients support farmer livelihoods, and to inform our understanding of what social and environmental practices create tangible, positive impacts.
+Recognizing that no study of a single client will definitively prove our impact, we also group together studies in the same country and sector to identify common results that were not a function of one enterprise’s unique situation, but likely to be more broadly relevant.
 Our ultimate goal is to demonstrate that lending and financial training for rural SGBs can transform small-scale farmers’ livelihoods while sustaining the environment upon which we all depend.

 COOPCAB case study